wildfly/quickstart/helloworld-mdb/README.md

 Deploying the application
 -------------------------

-Instructions for starting the server vary slightly depending upon whether you are using the community release (JBoss AS 7) or the platform release (JBoss Enterprise Application Platform 6).

-For JBoss AS 7:
+For JBoss AS 7 or JBoss Enterprise Application Platform 6:

     On Linux run: $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml

     On Windows run: $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

-For JBoss Enterprise Application Platform 6:

-    On Linux run: $JBOSS_HOME/bin/standalone.sh

-    On Windows run: $JBOSS_HOME/bin/standalone.bat

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal: